 We are currently accepting pre-registration via this intent-to-enroll form.
-Completing this form signals to us that you intend to participate in the program in 2023 (starting in either March or September) and that you would like to discuss payment options.
+Completing this form signals to us that you intend to participate in the program in September of 2023 or March of 2024 and that you would like to discuss payment options.
 Participation will be limited to 25 participants per cohort and we are operating on a first come, first served basis.

 CSCCE’s approach and reputation

 What is CSCCE’s approach to training?
 Will the courses work for me?

 Learning and sharing together is one of CSCCE’s core values and we believe that in an emerging, dynamic profession such as scientific community engagement there are two complementary learning needs: